 Jeffrey P. Smith

-Mr. Smith is attorney of record for the prevailing party in numerous reported cases in the Illinois higher courts and federal court.
+Mr. Smith is attorney of record in numerous reported cases in the Illinois higher courts and federal court.
 Notable examples include Lake Michigan Federation v.
 U.S. Army Corps of Engineers, a land-use injunctive lawsuit that applied the public trust doctrine to protect a portion of Chicago's lakefront; Baksinski v.
 Corey, only the second Illinois case of record involving a defendant class action; South Austin Community Council v.
 I.C.C., which established a standard for government attorney's fees in administrative cases, and Coleman v.
 Vincent Lane, et al., vindicating the civil rights of a wrongfully terminated public employee.

 Back to JeffLaw.com home page